DataONEorg/Education/_lessons/lessons/06_protect/index.md

 ---
 ## Data in Real Life

-A design firm was handling their own backups.
+.one-half[ A design firm was handling their own backups.
 The system was working and the backup software was reporting that the data was successfully backed up.
-The administrator checked the backups immediately after they were done and confirmed they were good.
+The administrator checked the backups immediately after they were done and confirmed they were good.]

-class: center, middle
 ![](images/image11.jpeg)

 ---